Guide to Completing ‘About the Calculation’ in Online LBTT Return

 Example

-Illustration: a buyer completes the ‘About the transaction’ section and enters the details of a purchase that gives rise to LBTT.
-They also enter a relief claim that reduces the LBTT due.
-When they open ‘About the calculation’, the online return shows the LBTT calculated, the total relief claimed, and the reduced amount of tax payable.
-If the relief amount looks wrong, the buyer should check the earlier transaction section rather than assuming the calculation page itself is applying the wrong formula.
+Illustration: a buyer enters the transaction details and indicates that LBTT is due.
+They also enter a relief claim that reduces the amount payable.
+When they open “About the calculation”, the section shows the LBTT calculated, the relief claimed, and the reduced total tax payable.
+If the transaction does not involve an additional dwelling, the ADS fields may not need any action.

 Why this can be difficult in practice